 We are a research group based in University of Helsinki, studying the functioning and responses of boreal forest ecosystems.
 We are mainly concentrated on the different aspects of tree physiology, the complexity of soil processes and the flows of matter and energy between the forests, atmosphere and aquatic ecosystems.
 More on our research.

-We work within the Centre of Excellence of Atmospheric Sciences.
+We work within the Institute for Atmospheric and Earth system Research INAR.
 Also, we participate in different larger projects and infrastructures:

 Our group shares people and resources between the Department of Forest Sciences and Department of Physics.
 Accordingly, we are located on two different campuses: Viikki and Kumpula.
 In Viikki, our main location is the Forest Sciences building (Latokartanonkaari 7, "B-building").
 In Kumpula, you can find us in Dynamicum (Erik Palménin aukio 1).